ga-curriculum/unit-testing-in-javascript/intro-to-unit-tests/README.md

 }
 ```

-This function takes a single argument, provides a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) that checks for the pattern of an email address, and then turns `true` or `false` based on if the provided email matches the pattern or not.
+This function takes a single argument, provides a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) that checks for the pattern of an email address, and then returns `true` or `false` based on if the provided email matches the pattern or not.

 In Mocha, the `it()` function is used to execute tests.
 The first argument is a string, which is used to describe the test.
 Then, it accepts a callback function that will execute assertions.